vibinator/EchoRelay/README.md

 - Please don't associate `EchoRelay` to any malicious or unlawful behavior.

 ## Shoutouts

+Thanks to ([@Xenomega](https://github.com/Xenomega) for creating this project and for bringing EchoVR back.

 Thanks to [@dualgame](https://github.com/Dualgame) for information about how different user flows are expected to work, you were a tremendous help in providing context, so this could be reimplemented and operate as expected.